CCrocilla/horizon-shop/README.md

 #### A *Continue Shopping* Button is displayed at the bottom of the page bringing the user back to the list of all products.
 #### Stripe is a complete payments platform for e-commerce.
 It provides all the tools needed to accept payments online and in-person from customers around the world and has been used for the Payment Process in Horizon Shop.
 #### A Payment Form is provided to the user to enter the Credit Card Info with a *Pay Now* Button option.
 The *Pay Now* Button is disable unless the Credit Card entered by the user is valid.
-This has been achived integrating a function that disable and enable the buttons in the javascript file (stripe-elements.js) present in the js sub-folder of the static folder.
+This has been achived integrating a function that disables and enables the buttons in the javascript file (stripe-elements.js) present in the js sub-folder of the static folder.
 #### When Entering a valid credit card the Pay Now Button becomes clickable.
 #### By Clicking on the Pay Now a Wheel Spin is displayed providing a clear feedback that the process for the payment is in progress.
 During this time, the Pay Now Button is disabled to avoid any double click from the user.
 This has been achieved by implementing a custom function called isLoading that is lunched when the user clicks on the Pay Now Button.